News

 Long life to mountain systems!

-Ghent Team and IFP Team talk about the Nilgiris at the 25th EASAA Conference in Barcelona
+UGent and IFP teams talk about the Nilgiris at the 25th EASAA Conference in Barcelona

 Daniela De Simone, Letizia Trinco, together with Anupama Krishnamurti and Prasad Srinivasan, our research partners at the French Institute of Pondicherry (IFP), presented at the 25th Conference of the European Association for South Asian Art and Archaeology (EASAA) hosted in Barcelona, Spain, from 4th to 8th July 2022.